 2. ASP Professional Placement

-The ASP Professional Placement provides an opportunity for students to gain valuable experience working in Indonesian and international organisations and companies in a number of areas across the Indonesian agriculture sector.
+The ASP Professional Placement provides an opportunity for students to gain valuable experience working in an Indonesian or international organisations and companies operating within the Indonesian agriculture sector.
 The professional placement offers students the chance to apply theoretical knowledge to a real-life professional context while fostering important practical skills in administration, research, and monitoring and evaluation.

 Throughout the professional placement, students undertake a supervised period of unpaid work at a participating Host Organisation.
 Host Organisations for the ASP professional placement include international research institutes, tech start-ups, development agencies, consultancy companies, and agriculture production companies.
 Required tasks will vary depending on each Host Organisation, but generally may include: research and report writing, content editing, website editing, translation, data entry, monitoring and evaluation, and other tasks as required by individual Host Organisations.

-Without good reason and the permission of their workplace mentor, students must attend their placement during all contracted working hours.
+Without good reason and the permission of their workplace mentor AND the ACICIS Resident Director, students must attend their placement during all contracted working hours.
 Students must satisfy both their Host Organisation and ACICIS staff that they have performed all assigned tasks to a satisfactory standard.
 On completion of the placement, the workplace mentor will be asked to evaluate the student’s performance.
 The mentor will be asked to comment on criteria related to both generic skills (e.g. interpersonal, communication, professionalism, initiative) and discipline-specific knowledge.
-This feedback will inform each student’s end-of-semester student outcome evaluation report prepared by ACICIS’ Resident Director.
+This feedback will inform each student’s end-of-semester Student Outcome Evaluation report prepared by ACICIS’ Resident Director.